pandosme/doreme/db/README.md

 ## Mongo Database Storge
-This is the directory where mongo stores local database
+This is the directory where mongo stores the database